jcofer555/unraid_scripts_and_guides/scripts/public_dirtree.md

 #!/usr/bin/python3

 ##################################################
-# This requires the python3 plugin to be installed
+# Requires the python3 plugin to be installed
 ##################################################

 print("public_dirtree script has started", flush=True)